-Typical Elements of Each Organizational Unit:
+What Are Typical Elements of Each Organizational Unit?

-Organizational Structure
+Organizational Units and Organizational Structure

 - Organizational units are organized into an organizational structure

-Most Common Organizational Units in SMBs
+What are Most Common Organizational Units in SMBs?

 - In small and medium-sized businesses (SMBs) organizational units are typically tailored to the size, industry, and operational focus of the company.